BREAST AUGMENTATION (ENLARGEMENT)

 A moderate amount of stretching of the breast skin and a slight amount of sagging as a result of pregnancy can be desirable since this permits greater enlargement without sacrificing softness.

-Sizing breast implants is an important issue both for the patient and the doctor.
+Sizing breast implants is an important issue both for you and for the doctor.
 Most patients want to achieve a natural looking result.
 Trying to predict bra cup size when planning this operation is almost impossible.
-Any woman knows that depending on the manufacturer, style, and preferred fit, bra sizes widely vary for a given size breast.
+Any woman knows that depending on the manufacturer, style, and preferred fit, bra sizes vary widely for a given size breast.
 For this reason, and the fact that breast implants are not manufactured in cup sizes, we utilize a sizing method which is based on a woman’s own body measurements.
-Dr. Creasman, working with a silicon valley start-up company, helped develop a 4D Breast Imaging system that is becoming famous throughout the world.
-It involves taking a picture with a special camera that allows your torso to be viewed in 3D from any point of view, automatically measures you, analyzes your anatomy for symmetry (evenness), shows variations in how your ribs are shaped, and then can show you what various sizes and types of implants look like in and out of clothing.
-Patients who have used it over the past several years find it very helpful in deciding with the doctor what size implant to use.
+Dr. Creasman worked with a start-up company to help develop one aspect of a 3D breast imaging system.
+The device our doctors use is called the VectraXT machine.
+It involves taking a picture with a special camera that allows your torso to be viewed in 3D from any point of view, automatically measures you, analyzes your anatomy for symmetry (evenness), shows variations in how your ribs are shaped, and then can show you how various sizes and types of implants look both in and out of clothing.
+Since we began using it in 2008, patient satisfaction and trust have improved because 3D imaging is a wonderful communication tool.
+Patients find it invaluable in making a decision with the doctor what size implant to use.
 A range of implant sizes is suggested to each patient, and ultimately size choice is up to each patient within the guidelines provided by the doctor.
-This is a collaborative process between you and Dr. Creasman, but the most useful advice is for each patient to follow her own anatomy rather than trying to aim for a particular bra cup size, which may or may not be achievable or appropriate.
-Read more about the 4D Breast Imaging here: http://www.creasman.com/4d_simulations.htm
+This is a collaborative process between you and your surgeon, but the most useful advice is for each patient to follow her own anatomy rather than trying to aim for a particular bra cup size, which may or may not be achievable or appropriate.

 Before Your Procedure